jlesquembre/kubeprompt/README.md

 # kubeprompt

-Show the current Kubernetes context and namespace in your prompt
+Isolates KUBECONFIG in each shell and shows the current Kubernetes context/namespace in your prompt

 ![prompt](imgs/kubeprompt.png)